costakevinn/ProbNN/README.md

 ## 🔄 Training Mechanics (System View)

-1. Forward pass through trunk
+1. Forward pass through trunk network
-2. Dual-head outputs ((\mu, s))
+2. Dual-head output (mean and variance)
-3. Likelihood evaluation
+3. Likelihood-based loss evaluation
-4. Analytical gradient computation
+4. Gradient computation
-5. Parameter updates via SGD
+5. Parameter updates

-This tight coupling between probability theory and optimization is the core engineering design of ProbNN.
+This tight integration of probability theory and gradient-based optimization is the core design of ProbNN.

 ---

 ## 📊 Diagnostics & Evaluation

-Model calibration is evaluated using normalized residuals:
+Model quality is evaluated using normalized residuals:

-[
-r_i = \frac{y_i - \mu(x_i)}{\sqrt{\delta y_i^2 + \sigma^2(x_i)}}
-]

-If properly calibrated, residuals approximate a standard normal distribution.
+r = (y − μ(x)) / sqrt(δy² + σ(x)²)

+If the model is well calibrated:

+* Residuals are centered around zero
+* Variance approximates one
+* Distribution resembles standard normal

-This provides a principled statistical diagnostic beyond traditional regression metrics.
+This provides a principled statistical diagnostic beyond simple regression metrics.

 ---